projectNEWM/contracts/order-book-contract/README.md

 ### Full Swap

-A full swap will only occur if and only if the have of one UTxO is within the range of the want from another and visa versa.
+A full swap will only occur if and only if the have token of one UTxO is within the range of the want from another and visa versa.

 For example, lets take the scenario where two users are swapping NEWM and ADA.
 Lets assume, one user wants to swap 10 ADA for 1 NEWM with a slippage of 10% and another wants to swap 0.99 NEWM for 9.5 ADA with a slippage of 8.3%.
 ```hs
 a = Swap pkhA (TokenInfo "" "" 10000000) (TokenInfo "682fe60c9918842b3323c43b5144bc3d52a23bd2fb81345560d73f63" "4e45574d" 1000000) (SwapInfo 10)
 b = Swap pkhB (TokenInfo "682fe60c9918842b3323c43b5144bc3d52a23bd2fb81345560d73f63" "4e45574d" 990000) (TokenInfo "" "" 9500000) (SwapInfo 10)